-The new Louvre Abu Dhabi opened last Saturday eleventh of November.
+The new Louvre Abu Dhabi opened last November 2017.
 The museum partners with Agence France Museum, gathering seventeen of France’s most renowned cultural institutions.
-We are very proud that they have chosen us to realise the tactile accessibility of the permanent exhibition.
+We are very proud that they have chosen us to design, produce and set up the tactile accessibility of the permanent exhibition.

 For us it was a double-faceted accessibility approach: first to meet universal needs, specifically for the blind and visually impaired people, and second as for cultural accessibility.
 We worked collaboratively with the Louvre Abu Dhabi’s teams to find how to better convey the knowledge and offer a story accessible for all, beyond geography and cultures.